krisgerhard/eslint-plugin-react-native-unistyles/README.md

 [React Native Unistyles](https://github.com/jpudysz/react-native-unistyles) linting rules for ESLint.
 This repository is structured like (and contains code from) [eslint-plugin-react-native](https://github.com/Intellicode/eslint-plugin-react-native).

+## Supported Versions

+This plugin only supports Unistyles v2 for now, v3 support will be added once v3 is stable and out of beta

 ## Installation

 Install eslint-plugin-react-native-unistyles